 When you stop cold turkey you experience withdrawal symptoms from the chemical dependency that we built up in the brain during the time of sugar high.

-Did you know that most individuals consume 20 teaspoon of pure granulated sugar daily?
+Most individuals consume 20 teaspoon of pure granulated sugar daily.
 That adds up to about 5 pounds of sugar for the month.
 We add sugar in the form of sweeeteners when we are preparing our foods and also in our gravy.

 But do you know there is a difference between added sugars and the kind found in whole foods naturally?
 Consuming sugar from natural foods is considered healthy because they contain nutrients with metabolic benefits like fiber and antioxidants.

 I also have a sweet tooth but I try to consume sugar from a healthy source eight times out of ten.
-Here is what I eat to fill that craving:
+Here are some of the stuff I eat to fill that craving: